 Choosing the right ad partner involves more than selling your ad space, and many publishers start with easy-to-use tools like Google AdSense or Ezoic.
 These tools often offer limited control and may not yield the best possible revenue.

 Publishers often worry that adding a new SSP might disrupt their setup.
 However, the truth is that every SSP has its own demand sources.
 When added thoughtfully, the right platform doesn’t compete; it complements.
-For example, integrating Sevio into a finance publisher’s stack unlocked new revenue without affecting existing streams.
-Our goal is always to support what’s already working and quietly elevate it behind the scenes.

 And for publishers who switch fully to Sevio, the results can be even more dramatic.